Lab Data Large Scale Integration

 The client is a leading provider of medical laboratory services and health as well as insurance solutions.
-Their clients include patients, healthcare professionals, governments, hospitals, other healthcare facilities, sponsors of clinical trials, organizations and payers, as well as other medical laboratories.
+Their clients include patients, healthcare professionals, governments, hospitals, other healthcare facilities, sponsors of clinical trials, organizations and payers as well as other medical laboratories.
 Their range of services includes medical and genetic testing, digital health, wellness programs and specialized insurance services.

 As one of the largest laboratory companies in Canada, the client is faced with an unending stream of internal and external integration requirements.
 Data exchange partners include healthcare providers, government entities, insurance carriers and other laboratories.
-The client had successfully developed an architecture for addressing these connectivity challenges, along with a team to skillfully execute the implementations; however, the growing need to establish data flows with their clients and partners was rapidly eclipsing the existing team and technology stacks’ capacity to deliver.
+The client had successfully developed an architecture for addressing these connectivity challenges, along with a team to skillfully execute the implementations.
+However, the growing need to establish data flows with their clients and partners was rapidly eclipsing the existing team and technology stacks’ capacity to deliver.

 The organization’s incoming CEO immediately identified their integration problem as an area of strategic importance requiring executive attention.
 She brought in PilotFish (a team of experienced architects) to analyze their existing architecture, assess their current and future integration requirements and work with her staff to propose an action plan to turn this area of risk into a competitive advantage.

-The then-current set of technologies included regionally disparate laboratory information systems (LIS) based on big iron and midrange servers.
+The then-current set of technologies included regionally disparate Laboratory Information Systems (LIS) based on big iron and midrange servers.
 Integrations were intricately stitched together by a combination of commercial technologies and custom code.

 HL7 “standard” lab orders and results are the most common messages dealt with and central to the client’s business.
 Interfacing with differing HL7 messages required by MEDITECH and dozens of other EMRs was just one of the many challenges.
-The company also manages a growing insurance segment that required implementation of ACORD XML messaging for life policy underwriting.
-In addition ASTM is a common source or target data representation, given its prevalence within the medical device integration space.
+The company also manages a growing insurance segment that required the implementation of ACORD XML messaging for life policy underwriting.
+In addition, ASTM is a common source or target data representation, given its prevalence within the medical device integration space.

 The volumes and complexity of data integration had reached a level unanticipated by the design of their current architecture.
 New client implementations were taking too long.
 An overtaxed staff was backlogged with requests.
 The knowledge and time required to maintain existing interfaces continued to compound.
 The client’s ability to implement was becoming a barrier to growth.

 The findings were not atypical.
 The client’s technical architecture was an amalgam of technologies that had accumulated over the years.
 Each component served a purpose, yet over time the conglomeration of tools led to a growing maintenance burden and an ever-steeper learning curve for new staff members.
 Aside from the delays directly attributed to technology, client communication, requirement discovery and analysis, testing and debugging were identified as the most time-consuming and risk-prone phases of the average project.
-Indeed, PilotFish has long observed that communication delays, misalignment of trading partner schedules and priorities as well as availability of requisite knowledge of participating systems are challenges endemic to business-to-business data integration as a whole.
+Indeed, PilotFish has long observed that communication delays, misalignment of trading partner schedules and priorities, as well as the availability of requisite knowledge of participating systems, are challenges endemic to business-to-business data integration as a whole.

 The plan also included the implementation of automated regression testing.
 The number of data manipulation points and the co-mingling of partner-specific transformation rules created an environment ripe for regression issues.
-The programmatic comparison of known-good pairs of input and output files prior to any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
+The programmatic comparison of known-good pairs of input and output files before any production deployment significantly reduces this risk and the corresponding time spent on remediation when issues did occur.
 Perhaps most importantly, the plan included the overall simplification of the integration architecture.
-The team has already made significant progress towards gradually reducing the number and complexity of the systems involved in any given interface.
+The team has already made significant progress toward gradually reducing the number and complexity of the systems involved in any given interface.
 The PilotFish eiPlatform has been implemented as the central enterprise service bus and data transformation framework – a single “interface assembly line” for connecting any two systems, irrespective of data format or connectivity protocol.